TABLE OF CONTENTS

 The FSTB and SFC are preparing the draft legislation, aiming to introduce a bill into the Legislative Council in 2026 to amend the AMLO.
 The FSTB’s role remains primarily in designing and advancing policy and legislation, whereas the SFC applies these rules to financial firms across licensing, supervision, and enforcement.

 Compliance leaders should take note that the FSTB and SFC will expect VA dealers, custodians, and other VA service providers within scope to follow a closer alignment with traditional financial services expectations.
-Firms should consider the impacts, ahead of legislative implementation, to how they evidence compliance, market integrity controls, custody arrangements, and AML/CFT standards.
+Firms should consider the impacts, ahead of legislative implementation, on how they evidence compliance, market integrity controls, custody arrangements, and AML/CFT standards.

 The VA Dealing Consultation Conclusions set out a crucial refinement in the scope of the VA dealing definition under the AMLO in conceptually aligning it with that of Type 1 regulated activity (dealing in securities) under the Securities and Futures Ordinance (SFO), following the “same activity, same risks, same regulation” principle.
 The revised scope focuses on persons who, by way of business, make or offer to make agreements, or induce others to enter into agreements, with a view to acquiring or disposing of VAs.